-A director at SOM, Julia Murphy is integral to the firm’s engagement with the built environment of New York City.
+A partner at SOM, Julia Murphy is integral to the firm’s engagement with the built environment of New York City.
 In her decade of experience at SOM, she has worked on some of the most complex projects in Manhattan, emerging as an expert project manager.
 She has a diverse range of project responsibilities, from day-to-day interaction with the client and coordination with the consultant team to maintaining staffing, schedule, and budget.
 Much of her work involves mitigating risk for clients who must build their projects within the exigencies of New York’s physical and regulatory environments.
 She was featured in Architect Magazine’s feature piece, “Workers in Progress.”
-Murphy is a member of the WX Women Executives in Real Estate and is Chair of Beverly Willis Architecture Foundation.
+Murphy is a member of the WX Women Executives in Real Estate and is the Immediate Past Chair of Beverly Willis Architecture Foundation.

 Michele O’Connor is a Principal at Langan and a director of the firm’s civil engineering practice in New York City.
 Langan is an integrated planning, site engineering, and environmental consulting service firm for private developers, property owners, and public sector clients.
 Michele’s practice includes site engineering design and planning for a wide variety of commercial, institutional, recreation, retail, and residential development projects.
 Besides her passion for civil engineering, Michele is also extremely passionate about supporting, mentoring, and empowering women in STEM and the engineering community.
 This dedication inspired her to co-found Women@Langan in September 2015.